 usually sterile or without bacteria unless the pet has some sort of infection.

-The ammonia odor is produced as the water evaporates from the raw urine.
-Additionally, as the evaporation continues, the uric acid in the urine breaks down into urea salt and more ammonia gas.
+As the water evaporates from the urine and the urid acid becomes more concentrated it breaks down into ammonia gas urea salt.
 The really nasty odor produced by urine residue (especially on humid days) is mercaptin gas (the odorant put into natural gas and propane) which is produced by a chemical reaction between the urea salt, hydrogen and sulphur in the presence of water (as a catalyst).
 A tiny amount of urea salt and as little as 50% relative humidity is quite enough to produce a lot of very bad smelling mercaptin gas.
 This gas that can fill a room or a house with bad smelling, which makes the actual source of the odor very difficult to find.